Mala1180/PPS-22-satify/doc/report/2-requirements.md

 ### Converter

-A converter applies a set of predefined rules to generate an equivalent expression in CNF.
+A converter applies a set of predefined rules to transform an expression into an equivalent one in CNF form.
-In this case, the term equivalent means that the same set of assignments found by the resolution algorithm for the CNF satisfy also the input expression.
+Equivalent means that the same set of assignments found by the resolution algorithm for the CNF satisfy also the input expression.
 Multiple types of converter are admitted.

 ### Solver

-The solver search for a solution for the instance inserted in input.
+The solver searches for a solution of the expression inserted in input.
 It makes use of two main algorithms: one for the conversion of the input expression to CNF through the **Converter**, and one for the resolution and extraction of a **Solution**.
 In particular, Tseitin transformation (conversion) and DPLL algorithm (resolution) are used.